 Loading…

-ChapterBrief · General
+ChapterBrief · Guides

-Omniscient Reader's Viewpoint reading guide — the novel is complete and the manhwa is catching up.
+Omniscient Reader's Viewpoint reading guide: the novel is complete and the manhwa is catching up.
 Where you start depends on which you want more: a gorgeous visual adaptation or the complete story.

 The core tension in any ORV reading guide is the same: the manhwa is the better entry and the novel is the only way to reach the ending.
 SingShong's web novel finished at 551 chapters in January 2020.
 The manhwa adaptation by Sleepy-C (official English on WEBTOON) is still running.
 If you've been waiting to start ORV, the completed novel is ready and the manhwa is a different experience of the same story.